briankin1/ReadKeeper/README.md

 3. Update book:

     ```bash
-    python main.py update-book --id 1 --title "Updated-book-title" --year 1950
+    python main.py update-book --id 1
     ```

-    Updates the title and year of the book with the specified ID.
+    Updates the neccessary details of the book with the specified ID.

 4. Delete book: